API Reference

 1. Paginate through all posts

 The /v1/posts endpoint returns up to 100 posts per request.
 If you have more, loop with offset until posts.length === pagination.total.
-Each post already includes updatedAt — use it as <lastmod> so Google knows which pages changed since the last crawl.
+Each post includes updatedAt — use it as <lastmod> so Google knows what changed.

 // Fetch every published post using pagination